suhock/php-dependency-injection/README.md

 In this case, the application container can be built off a singleton instance and made available to legacy code as an intermediate step.
 Once you finally refactor all uses of the singleton container to use proper dependency injection, the singleton container can be removed.
+All configuration has to happen inside the function that builds it, though: the `Container` it returns is already built and immutable, with no `add*` methods left to call.

 ```php
 /* Refactor this! */